jankampherbeek/enigmacycles/readme.md

 # Enigma Cycles
+## Version 1.0

-Software for research into astrological and astronomical cycles.
+_Software for research into astrological and astronomical cycles._